anychain/data_platform/README.md

-# esse data platform
+# EssE data platform

-esse Data Platform helps companies across a range of industries reduce costs and improve their outcomes.
+EssE Data Platform(EDP) is an integrated data platform that can help:

+1. Quickly setup an end to end environment to analysis data
+2.

+With the help of the EDP, you will be benefit from:

+1. Reduce the cost
+2. Increase the outcomes

 ## Repository